 Greenhalgh T, A'Court C, Shaw S., 2017.
 Understanding heart failure; explaining telehealth - a hermeneutic systematic review.
 BMC Cardiovasc Disord 14; 17(1):156

 Iivari, M., Gomes, J.F., Pikkarainen, M., Häikiö, J. and Ylén, P., 2017, June.
-Digitalisation of healthcare: Use of data in policy making.
+The digitalisation of healthcare: Use of data in policymaking.
 In ISPIM Innovation Symposium (p.
 1).
 The International Society for Professional Innovation Management (ISPIM).

 Kearney, C., Dunne, P. and Wales, W.J., 2020.
 Entrepreneurial orientation and burnout among healthcare professionals.
 Journal of Health Organization and Management. pp. 153-160.